deepakarchinnova/universe-bot/README.md

 1. Update `master` with the new commit(s)
   - Back in your `universe-bot` fork on GitHub, you will see there is now a branch called `glitch`
   - For now, this could be OK because at least your code is saved
   - To add these changes to the master branch, create a [pull request](https://help.github.com/articles/about-pull-requests/) with `base fork: USERNAME/universe-bot`, `base: master` and `compare: glitch`.
-It's a good idea to add more cnotext to the body and title of this pull request for future reference.
+It's a good idea to add more context to the body and title of this pull request for future reference.
   - Merge the pull request and delete the `glitch` branch.

 > _Note: The information in the `.env` file is confidential, so it is not pushed back to GitHub.
 Do not commit tokens._